Kristian-Gregory/ALBugTracker/README.md

 To run the application, from the 'BugTracker' folder run docker-compose up

+# Testing the application
+the docker-compose command above will start a 4th container that will execute a set of integration tests that target the API.
+It doesn't do anything with the test results at present but the output can be examined by inspecting the container logs.

 I've added a static port of 8443 on the front end web application so you should always be able to find the web application at https://localhost:8443